Some results and problems on tournament structure: Rebels and posets

-Which graphs are good, in the sense of the last bullet above, in addition to permutation graphs?
+Let us say a graph $H$ is {\em good} if there exists $k$ such that all members of $\mathcal{F}'$ have domination number at most $k$, where $\mathcal{F}$ is the class of all graphs that do not contain $H$ as an induced subgraph.
+The last bullet above says that permutation graphs are good, but which other graphs are good?
 The complement of any good graph is good, and the disjoint union of two good graphs is also good (the latter can be shown by an easy modification of the proof above that $C_4$ is good).
-Thus all cographs are good.
-(Every cograph $G$ admits a numbering such that $G$ is the backedge graph of a transitive tournament, so the fact that cographs are good also follows from \ref{legend} below.)
-If we set $\mathcal{F}$ to be the class of all comparability graphs, there is no bound on the domination number of the members of $\mathcal{F}'$; and so if $H$ is good, then $\mathcal{F}$ contains $H$, and therefore $H$ is a comparability graph.
-Could the converse be true?
-That gives us a cousin of \ref{rebel} (as far as we know, it neither implies nor is implied by \ref{rebel}), the following (the ``only if'' part is true): \begin{thm} If $H$ is a graph, there exists $k$ such that for every tournament $T$ with domination number at least $k$ and every numbering of $T$, the backedge graph contains $H$ as an induced subgraph, if and only if $H$ is a comparability graph. \end{thm}
+In the other direction, if we set $\mathcal{F}$ to be the class of all comparability graphs, there is no bound on the domination number of the members of $\mathcal{F}'$; and so if $H$ is good, then $\mathcal{F}$ contains $H$, and therefore $H$ is a comparability graph.
+So the class of all good graphs is a superclass of the class of permutation graphs, and a subclass of the class of all comparability graphs; and as far as we know, it might be equal to either one.
+In particular, here is a cousin of \ref{rebel} (as far as we know, it neither implies nor is implied by \ref{rebel}), the following (the ``only if'' part is true): \begin{thm} For every graph $H$, there exists $k$ such that for every tournament $T$ with domination number at least $k$ and every numbering of $T$, the backedge graph contains $H$ as an induced subgraph, if and only if $H$ is a comparability graph. \end{thm}

 Here is another variation, even prettier.
-Let us say an {\em ordered tournament} is a pair $(G,\tau)$, where $G$ is a tournament and $\tau$ is a numbering of its vertex set; and its {\em domination number} is the domination number of $G$.
-We say an ordered tournament $(H,\sigma)$ is a {\em legend} if there exists $k$ such that every ordered tournament $(G,\tau)$ with domination number at least $k$ contains $(H,\sigma)$ in the natural sense.
+We recall that an {\em ordered tournament} is a pair $(T,\tau)$, where $T$ is a tournament and $\tau$ is a numbering of its vertex set; and its {\em domination number} is the domination number of $T$.
+We say an ordered tournament $(H,\sigma)$ is a {\em legend} if there exists $k$ such that every ordered tournament $(T,\tau)$ with domination number at least $k$ contains $(H,\sigma)$ in the natural sense.
+(Thus a legend is the analogue of a rebel for ordered tournaments.)
 Which ordered tournaments are legends?
 We can answer this.

 \begin{thm} An ordered tournament $(H,\sigma)$ is a legend if and only if $H$ is transitive. \end{thm} \Proof Let us show first that for every legend $(H,\sigma)$, $H$ is transitive.
 The {\em reverse} of an ordered tournament is obtained by reversing the direction of all edges, {\em without} reversing the numbering.
 We say a ordered tournament $(H,\sigma)$ is an {\em ordered poset tournament}, where $\sigma$ is the numbering $\sigma_1\LL \sigma_n$, if $\sigma_k\sigma_i$ is an edge of $H$ for all $1\le i<j<k\le n$, such that $\sigma_j\sigma_i$ and $\sigma_k\sigma_j$ are edges of $H$.
 There are ordered poset tournaments with arbitrarily large domination number, as was shown in~\cite{tourdom}, so every legend must be an ordered poset tournament.
 If we take an ordered poset tournament, and reverse all its edges, and reverse the numbering, we obtain another ordered poset tournament; and therefore there are ordered tournaments with arbitrarily large domination number, such that their reverses are ordered poset tournaments.
 Hence, the reverse of every legend must also be an ordered poset tournament.
 But for an ordered tournament $(H,\sigma)$, if both $(H,\sigma)$ and its reverse are ordered poset tournaments, then $H$ is transitive (as can be seen by checking that no three vertices make a cyclic triangle).
 This proves the ``only if'' part of the theorem.